Understanding Autism for Adults

 Unique Learning Preferences

-Adjusting teaching methods or workplace training to accommodate these preferences can lead to better learning outcomes and job performance, ultimately creating a more inclusive environment.
+Adjusting teaching or workplace training to accommodate these preferences leads to better outcomes and creates a more inclusive environment.

 Impact on Daily Living and Relationships